burningtree/uson/README.md

 #### Nested objects

-You can use standart colon notation for expand objects:
+You can use standard colon notation for expand objects:
 ```
 <key>:(<value>|(<key>:(<value>| .. )))
 ```